CRASS

 was operated as a non-profit-making organization, with ideology, rather than

 money, being what mattered.
-Rather unexpectedly, a record by Captain
+Rather unexpectedly, a three-track

 Sensible, 'This Is Your Captain Speaking' (321984-5; 1981), can be found